-The discipline of saving with a biblical mindset should be a spiritually enriching exercise as we trust in God’s sovereign grace and seek the wisdom found in His Word.
+The discipline of saving with a biblical mindset should be a spiritually enriching exercise of trusting in God’s sovereign grace and seeking the wisdom found in His Word.
 As we explore scripture and strive for obedience, we will begin to see our own sinfulness revealed.
-This sinfulness is often exposed through our fears, anxieties and even our anger.
+This sinfulness is often exposed through our fears, anxieties, and even our anger.
 We need to understand these spiritual warning signs because dealing with them will determine our success in this area.

 Fear and Anxiety